The Stringybark Times Past Award 2019

 No. We consider electronic publishing to be the same as print publishing.
 Any story published elsewhere, on your own website or someone else's, makes your story ineligible for the Award.

 You may, depending on the theme of the competition but it is unlikely to be to the taste of the judges.
 Read the conditions of the relevant competition.
 We do run YA (Young Adult) competitions from time to time.
+Some competitions, such as the erotic fiction awards, expressly exclude children's stories.
+Use your commonsense to choose appropriate competitions for your story.

 No. But thanks for the thought.